LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

    }

-The code within "_install.lasso" will only ever be executed when this LassoApp is first placed in the LassoApps directory of an instance and the instance is restarted.
+The code within "_install.lasso" will only ever be executed when this LassoApp is first placed in the "LassoApps" directory of an instance and the instance is restarted.